Skip to Main Content

 Referencing (TAFE)

-The reference list comes at the end of your assignment on a new page and provides the full details of the works you have cited in your assignment.
+The list of references comes at the end of your assignment on a new page and provides the full details of the works you have cited in your assignment.
 This includes the WHO, WHEN, WHAT and WHERE of your sources.

 Generally, this means: